-Key Assessment
+Key assessment

-- The threat of cyber crime against the Danish financial sector is VERY HIGH.
+- The threat from cyber crime against the Danish financial sector is VERY HIGH.
 The threat from cyber criminals is persistent, and some of their attacks may be sophisticated and extensive.
-Cyber crime, for instance in the form of ransomware attacks, may potentially disrupt the availability of services afforded by the Danish financial sector. - The threat of cyber espionage is HIGH.
-Foreign states likely have political as well as financial motives for conducting cyber espionage against private companies and public authorities in the Danish financial sector. - The threat of destructive cyber attacks is LOW.
-Foreign states are less likely to execute destructive cyber attacks against critical infrastructure in Denmark, including the financial sector. - The threat of cyber activism against the Danish financial sector is LOW.
-The threat against Danish financial companies may change overnight if they land in the crosshairs of activists for political or ideological reasons. - The threat of cyber terrorism is NONE.
+Cyber crime, for instance in the form of ransomware attacks, may potentially disrupt the availability of services afforded by the Danish financial sector. - The threat from cyber espionage is HIGH.
+Foreign states likely have political as well as financial motives for conducting cyber espionage against private companies and public authorities in the Danish financial sector. - The threat from cyber activism against Denmark has been raised from LOW to MEDIUM.
+CFCS has raised the cyber threat level in response to the cyber activist attacks against European NATO countries carried out in relation to the war in Ukraine.
+It is possible that pro-Russian hackers, in particular, will attack targets in Denmark, including targets in the financial sector. - The threat from destructive cyber attacks is LOW.
+Foreign states are less likely to excecute destructive cyber attacks against critical infrastructure in Denmark, including the financial sector. - The threat of cyber terrorism is NONE.
 At present, militant extremists not only lack the technical capabilities and organizational resources required to launch serious cyber attacks causing the same destruction as conventional terrorist attacks, they also have little intent to launch such attacks.